tomasc/mongoid_localized_fields_fallback_patch/README.md

 ## Usage

-Nothing, just add `gem 'mongoid_localized_fields_fallback_patch'` to your Gemfile and you're good to go.
+Just add `gem 'mongoid_localized_fields_fallback_patch'` to your Gemfile, bundle install and you're good to go.

 ## Development